pivotal/docs-tap/learning-center/runtime-environment/workshop-environment.md

 Values of fields in the list of resource objects can reference several predefined parameters.
 The available parameters are:

-- `session_ <!-- Use dashes for spacing in placeholders, not underscores. -->id` - A unique ID for the workshop instance within the workshop environment.
+- `session_ ` - A unique ID for the workshop instance within the workshop environment.
-- `session_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace created for and bound to the workshop instance.
+- `session_ ` - The namespace created for and bound to the workshop instance.
 This is the namespace unique to the session and where a workshop can create its own resources.
-- `environment_ <!-- Use dashes for spacing in placeholders, not underscores. -->name` - The name of the workshop environment.
+- `environment_ ` - The name of the workshop environment.
 Currently, this is the same as the name of the namespace for the workshop environment.
 It is suggested that you do not rely on workshop environment name and namespace being the same, and use the most appropriate to cope with any future change.
-- `workshop_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace for the workshop environment.
+- `workshop_ ` - The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances are created and where the workshop instance runs the service account exists.
-- `service_ <!-- Use dashes for spacing in placeholders, not underscores. -->account` - The workshop instance service account's name and access to the namespace created for that workshop instance.
+- `service_ ` - The workshop instance service account's name and access to the namespace created for that workshop instance.
-- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->domain` - The host domain under which host names are created when creating ingress routes.
+- `ingress_ ` - The host domain under which host names are created when creating ingress routes.
-- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->protocol` - The protocol (http/https) used for ingress routes created for workshops.
+- `ingress_ ` - The protocol (http/https) used for ingress routes created for workshops.

 The syntax for referencing one of the parameters is `$(parameter_name)`.